Support Hershey's Bill

 GET INVOLVED!
 HOW YOU CAN HELP!

-2. Call, write & email the Premier of Ontario and your local MPP.
-Ask them to review and remove the breed-specific portions in the Dog Owners’ Liability Act and Animals for Research Act.
-Ask them to act on what the experts suggested and restore fair and equal treatment of all dog owners across Ontario.
+2. Call, write & email your local MPP.
+Ask them to insist on a total review of the Dog Owners’ Liability Act and Animals for Research Act.
+Ask them about the cost of BSL to Ontario's taxpayers and if BSL has been shown to be an effect policy.
 Find out who your MPP is here.

 4. Use this site.
 Tweet, email or share our pages or the individual links to social media and our Ontario MPP’s.
 Share the many resources, including and importantly, the worldwide scientific peer reviewed studies.
 The facts are clear.
 The research proves that education over discrimination improves public safety, not breed bans.